-All CONAH employees annually evaluate their role in decision-making and governance.
-Every year faculty and staff complete the Employee Satisfaction Survey.
-The survey includes items pertaining to their perceptions of leadership, governance, and their participation in the decision-making process.
-The evaluation findings are aggregated, summarized, distributed, and discussed.
+Source: Employee Satisfaction Survey Findings - Summary

 In addition, faculty and staff complete a self- evaluation prior to their annual performance review.
 The self-evaluation asks employees to describe their contributions to the Strategic Plan, College and divisional goals, committee work, and SLO attainment.

 The Board also conducts an evaluation of its effectiveness every three years.
-This self-appraisal includes items related to the Board: organization and dynamics; decision making processes; goals, objectives, and priorities; and member participation.
+This selfappraisal includes items related to the Board: organization and dynamics; decision making processes; goals, objectives, and priorities; and member participation.
 The Board reviews summary findings and acts on those findings as indicated.
 (IVA34)

-The Board conducted its triennial self-appraisal and rated the majority of items pertaining to governance, leadership, and decision-making higher than the 3.5 threshold for action (scale 1 to 5, 5-highest).
+The Board rated the majority of items pertaining to governance, leadership, and decisionmaking higher than the 3.5 threshold for action (scale 1 to 5, 5-highest).